Thank you for your interest in graduate studies in Biology at Bowling Green State University!

 The Department of Biological Sciences does not and will not tell students their potential chances of being admitted or receiving assistantship funding until all credentials have been received.
 Admission decisions are based on multiple factors including: undergraduate major/minor, GRE and TOEFL scores, GPA in undergraduate major and overall GPA, letters of recommendation, statement of research interest, availability of faculty advisor, etc. Admission decisions are not made until all credentials have been received.

-Prerequisites for the graduate program include completion of a baccalaureate degree, normally in one of the biological sciences, and completion of course work in organic chemistry (with a laboratory) and calculus.
+Prerequisites for the graduate program include completion of a baccalaureate degree, typically in one of the biological sciences.

 All applicants are strongly encouraged to visit the faculty websites, identify one or more faculty members in their area of interest, and contact them in order to make sure they are accepting students and would be willing to serve as an advisor BEFORE applying to the program.